KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 <=> ((a IS NOT UNKNOWN AND a!=1) OR (b IS NOT UNKNOWN AND b!=2)
       AND ((c IS NOT UNKNOWN AND c!=2) OR d=5)
 ```

-:warning: After the last transformation step the *strictness* is still preserved but no longer a *descriptive part* of the expression.

 #### Special Cases